 Provide a statement of purpose of intentions, explaining your interests, motivations, and goals in pursuing a professional degree in Architecture.
 The statement of purpose should be on a separate sheet and NOT included in the application;

 Three letters of recommendations from those in a position to assess the applicant’s potential for either the profession of Architecture of a master’s level academic program.
 (The recommendation should be written in letter format on letterhead, there is no form to complete.)

 Personal interviews are not required.
 The Graduate Record Examination (GRE) is recommended but not required.
-Application must be received no later than January 15th for admission consideration.
+Applications must be received no later than January 15th for admission consideration.

-Supporting documents are due February 15th.
+Supporting documents are due January 15th.
 Any material received after that date will not be considered part of the application.
-The Department has far too many applicants to check individual files for completeness so if you want conformation that your materials have arrived use registered mail.
+If you want confirmation that your materials have arrived, please use registered mail.